lyfeyaj/swipe/README.md

 ## Note

-Swipe is originally created by **[Brad Birdsall](https://github.com/thebird)** which didn't update for a really long time, and this version is maintain by **[Felix Liu](https://github.com/lyfeyaj)** with new features and bugfix.
+Swipe is originally created by **[Brad Birdsall](https://github.com/thebird)** which didn't update for a really long time, and this version is maintained by **[Felix Liu](https://github.com/lyfeyaj)** with new features and bugfixes.

 ## Usage

-You can directly install this package via Bower: `bower install swipe-js`
+You can directly install this package via Bower: `bower install swipe-js` or you can install this package via NPM: `npm install swipejs`

 See [online example](http://lyfeyaj.github.io/swipe/)